ronthl/learn-spring-framework/README.md

 ![](https://img.shields.io/badge/License-MIT-grey?style=flat-square&logo=license&labelColor=blue&logoColor=white)

 ## Introduction
-This branch is to demonstrate how to use the `@PostConstruct` annotation to instruct Spring executes after the bean creation.
+This branch is to demonstrate how to use the `@PreDestroy` annotation to instruct Spring executes before removing beans.

 ## Instruction
 1. Add `javax.annotation-api` dependency.